SudeepMR/Pizza-Sales-Analysis-using-SQL-Excel-Dashboard/README.md

 ---

-## LinkedIn Presentation

-This project was also presented on LinkedIn with a walkthrough explaining:
-- SQL analysis approach
-- Excel dashboard development
-- KPI tracking and trend analysis
-- Business insights and recommendations

-🔗 LinkedIn Post: [Add Your LinkedIn Post Link Here]

----

 ## Resume Highlights

 - Analyzed pizza sales data using SQL and Excel to identify revenue trends, customer ordering behavior, and product performance insights